 Through efforts large and small, the Conservancy’s partnerships began to make a difference.
 A group of 110th Street building owners and neighborhood residents—called the Harlem Gateway Committee, under the leadership of Betti Jean Miller—began to lobby for improvements along Central Park North.
 To tackle what was then the ever-present neighborhood scourge of graffiti, the Conservancy purchased a power-washer at the Committee's request and trained their volunteer streetscape workforce (men from the neighboring Lincoln Correction Facility) on its use.
 The appearance of residential properties immediately improved.
 Next, residents of Towers on the Park (a moderate-income housing development located on Frederick Douglass Circle) approached the Conservancy.
 Its occupants wanted to advance long-promised improvements to the derelict circle’s streetscape and roadway.
 Together, these groups began to press for an improved traffic design and public art opportunities at Frederick Douglass Circle, and lighting and streetscape enhancements along Central Park North.

 At the time, the “circle” contained turn lanes surrounding the intersection of 110th Street and Eighth Avenue, creating an irregular roadway circle.
-This is because it originally supported the Ninth Avenue train’s elevated tracks, which were demolished in the 1940s.
+(It originally supported the Ninth Avenue train’s elevated tracks, which were demolished in the 1940s.)
 Beginning in the 1950s, the circle came to honor Douglass in name only.
 To explore the Towers’ concerns and to consider potential ideas and art opportunities for a monument to Douglass, the Conservancy organized Help Design!
 Frederick Douglass Circle, a series of community workshops in 1995.

 The project cast a wide net, bringing together City government, traffic engineers, and landscape architects in partnership with local property owners and community residents.
 Funded through support by the Harlem Community Development Corporation, the Manhattan Borough President’s office, the U.S. Department of Transportation, and the New York State Council on the Arts, the effort established a two-part decision-making panel, comprised of a community-based steering committee and professional advisory board.